stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 The texture coordinates _could_ be fiddled by one of the following options:

-* Flip the vertical texture component in the vertex shader.
+* Flip the vertical texture component in the vertex shader (nasty).

-* Flip the image once using an image editing package - just adds an extra manual step.
+* Flip the image once using an image editing package (just adds more manual work).

-* Invert the image programmatically at load-time - makes loading slower.
+* Invert the image programmatically at load-time (makes loading slower).

-However none of these resolve the actual root problem, a better solution is to perform the flip _once_ when the OBJ model is constructed off-line.
+None of these actaully resolve the root problem, a better solution is to perform the flip _once_ when the OBJ model is constructed off-line.

 The following adapter flips the vertical texture coordinate: